adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

-### Haskell to MySQL via Yeshql (Part 1.)
+### Haskell to MySQL via YeshQL (Part 1.)

 As I was looking for an easy way to talk to Postgres from Clojure, I discovered [yesql](https://github.com/krisajenkins/yesql).
-I wanted to find something similar in Haskell, and I found [yeshql](https://github.com/tdammers/yeshql).
+I wanted to find something similar in Haskell, and I found [YeshQL](https://github.com/tdammers/yeshql).
 It's a template parsing library on top of [HDBC](https://github.com/ryantm/hdbc-mysql), exactly what I needed to keep SQL and Haskell code separate.

-This blog post will show you how you can easily get yeshql up and running and run queries against MySQL.
+This blog post will show you how you can easily get YeshQL up and running and run queries against MySQL.
 I'll build a simple CRUD console app that you can follow along, I'll list commit points at the end of each section.

 The Clojure tutorial I created for my blog posts is named [Kashmir](https://github.com/adomokos/kashmir), I'll name this project [Hashmir](https://github.com/adomokos/hashmir).